Bath pop-up shop features local female entrepreneurs

 Becker trained as a textile designer at the Rhode Island School of Design.
 After graduation, she worked in New York’s garment district at Liz Claiborne and entered the fashion industry.
 She then went on to become a professional stitcher at Ecole Lesage, a haute couture embroidery school in Paris.

-“I feel confident when I don’t feel ordinary,” said Becker.
+“I feel confident when I don’t feel ordinary,” Becker sid.
 “When I chop wood in the winter, I wear my taffeta skirt because I like the way how it sounds, swishing with each step.
 Why be limited to jeans for yard work?”

 Walking around her studio, she pointed out different fabric samples, some dating back to the 1980s.

-“After working in cotton mills across the US, I know a lot about cloth,” said Becker.
-“My designs are timeless but won’t, and shouldn’t, live on this earth for thousands of years.
+“After working in cotton mills across the U.S., I know a lot about cloth,” Becker said.
+“My designs are timeless but won’t, and shouldn’t, live on this Earth for thousands of years.
 That’s why I use biodegradable material, like Japanese cotton.”

-“Fabrics change with the season,” explained Becker.
+“Fabrics change with the season,” Becker said.
 “Linens are used in the summer, wool in the winter.
 Regardless, these styles stay consistent so customers know what kind of fit to expect.”

 Mission-driven fashion